darnocer/vue-portfolio-template/README_template.md

 ## Live Demo

+Disclaimer: This is not the real Bob Ross.
+Duh.

 ## Description

 This is a developer portfolio template built with Vue.JS.
 Knowledge of Vue is not required to use this template!
 Simply follow these instructions to properly populate your data.